albincorreya/Freesound_Max-MSP_Modules/README.md

 -------------------------
-Contact me at albinandrew.correya@upf.edu for any suggestions and feedbacks.
+Feel free to sent me your feedbacks and suggestions.

+Albin Correya
+albin.a.correya@gmail.com